 4. ETIM: The Standard for Electrotechnical and HVAC

 ETIM (Electro-Technical Information Model) is a classification standard created for the electrical, HVAC, plumbing, and building sectors.
-It focuses on technical attributes that help ensure compatibility and safety.
+It focuses on technical attributes that ensure compatibility and safety.

 Best for: